Contents

 “Only the River Flows” and “Journey to the West (sff)”

-“Only the River Flows” and “Journey to the West (sff)” belong to the absurd school.
-The clustering of improbable events leaves one bewildered.
+“Only the River Flows” and “Journey to the West (sff)” belong to the absurdist tradition.
+Their power lies in the way unlikely events pile up until the world itself begins to feel irrational.

 In “Only the River Flows,” Ma Yuan refuses to acknowledge that the madman committed murder, drifting further away from the truth.
 The film quotes Camus: “Humans cannot understand fate, so I disguise myself as fate.
 I put on that stupid and incomprehensible face of God.”

-In “Journey to the West (sff),” Tang Zhijun believes that fate is guiding him to find extraterrestrials.
-Every coincidence is inevitable.
-From the perspective of the protagonist, we always look outward, mockingly taunting Kong Yiji.
-However, as readers, we can perceive their different attitudes towards fate.
+In “Journey to the West (sff),” Tang Zhijun believes that fate is guiding him toward extraterrestrials.
+Every coincidence appears necessary.
+When we stay inside the protagonist’s perspective, we too are tempted to look outward and mock figures like Kong Yiji.
+But as viewers, we can also recognize the very different ways these characters confront fate.

 “The Long Season” is about reconciliation